next-exp/sw-docs/docs/source/trude.rst

    * - ``bin_width``
      - ``int``
-     - Width of the bins for the spectrum.
+     - Width of the bins for the spectrum in :math:`\mu s`.

    * - ``proc_mode``
      - ``string``